2022–23 Asia League Ice Hockey season

 The regular season began on 3 September 2022, when the East Hokkaido Cranes hosted HL Anyang.

+The playoffs concluded on 25 March, with HL Anyang defeating Red Eagles Hokkaido in the finals in five games, winning their seventh league championship in franchise history.

 Season changes

 The Oji Eagles rebranded as Red Eagles Hokkaido back in 2021.
 The Daemyung Killer Whales folded in 2021.
 The Yokohama Grits make their league debut this season after their initial debut was postponed with the cancelation for the 2020–21 and 2021–22 seasons.

 On 2 August 2022, the league voted to remove PSK Sakhalin in protest to the Russian invasion of Ukraine.
 On 15 September 2022, Anyang Halla announced that they rebranded to HL Anyang.

 Teams

 Only five teams from the 2019–20 season returned for the 2022–23 season, with the addition of expansion side Yokohama Grits.

 Regular season

 The league's regular season began on 3 September 2022.